bendemeo/shannonca/docs/source/quickstart.rst

 Quick Start
 =======================

-shannonca's [top-level API](https://shannonca.readthedocs.io/en/latest/api.html) offers two functions for use with and without scanpy. [`shannonca.dimred.reduce`](https://shannonca.readthedocs.io/en/latest/generated/shannonca.dimred.reduce.html#shannonca.dimred.reduce) accepts an array or sparse matrix, and outputs a lower-dimensional SCA reduction.
+shannonca's `top-level API <https://shannonca.readthedocs.io/en/latest/api.html>`_ offers two functions for use with and without scanpy. `reduce <https://shannonca.readthedocs.io/en/latest/generated/shannonca.dimred.reduce.html#shannonca.dimred.reduce>`_ accepts an array or sparse matrix, and outputs a lower-dimensional SCA reduction.
 Optional additional parameters control the dimensionality of the output, the neighborhood size, the model used to assess over- or under-expression, the degree of multiple testing correction when computing information scores, and various other settings.

 A simple use case: